 Income and Financial Aid Eligibility

-But even if you don’t qualify for a Pell Grant it is still worthwhile to submit the FAFSA.
+But even if you don’t qualify for grants it is still worthwhile to submit the FAFSA.
 The unsubsidized Stafford loan and the PLUS loan are available without regard to financial need.
 You can be extremely wealthy and still qualify for these loans.
 The Hope Scholarship tax credit is available to families with income up to $90,000 (single filers) and $180,000 (married filing joint).